IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/readme.md

 # Data Download

-1. Download the datasets from [this link](https://zenodo.org/records/10611796).
+1. Download the `datasets.zip` file from [this link](https://zenodo.org/records/10611796).

-2. Place the downloaded pickle and numpy files (.pkl and .npy) in the ROOT of the "multi-level-auction-generator" folder.
+2. Extract the files into the `multi-level-auction-generator/data/` folder.

 # File Description
 We recommend reading the file_description.md file, which catalogs and describes all the files that make up the project.

 # Study Replication

-**Always place yourself at the root of the repository**
+**Always place yourself at the root of the repository (multi-level-auction-generator/)**

 There are two ways to replicate the study: